Chilli Con Carne

 1/4 tspn ground cinnamon

-500g organic minced beef
+500g organic minced beef or turkey

 1 glass good red wine